gptflow/runchat/README.md

   "tasks": [
     {
       "title": "Summaries",
-      "extend": "runchat/recipes/base",
       "tasks": [
         {
           "title": "Chapter 1 summary",
+          "extend": "runchat/recipes/base",
           "messages": [
             {
               "role": "user",
               "content": [
+                "Please read the text:",
+                "{[fs:chapter_1.txt?mode=text]}.",
-                "Could you please create a short summary on what this file is about:", "{[fs:chapter_1.txt?mode=text]}.",
+                "Create a file `chapter_1_summary.ctx` that contains a short summary on what this text is about."
-                "Please put the result into a `chapter_1_summary` context variable`" ]
+              ]
             }
           ]